gh0x0st/Invoke-PSObfuscation/readme.md

 | 5.1.21996.1 | Windows 11 10.0.21996 | Supported | Supported

 The resulting reverse shells will not work on PowerShell v2.0. _Woah, where's the love for the older versions of PowerShell?_ Initially, my intention was to design this for the newer version of PowerShell.
 Depending on how well this tool is received, I am planning on making PowerShell v2.0 derivative of this tool called `Invoke-PS2Obfuscation`.

-## Supported Payloads

-When I was building out this tool, I was focusing on the reverse shell payload below, which is also how I tested out the compatibility of the generators.
-However, I am building an upgraded version of this tool to support more advanced payloads, such as the PowerShell exploit for CVE-2021-34527.

 ### Reverse Shell One-Liner